isabella232/partner-center-sdk-pr.pt-pt/develop/get-portal-requests-without-mfa.md

 ### <a name="request-headers"></a>Cabeçalhos do pedido

-- Consulte [os cabeçalhos REST do Partner Center](headers.md) para obter mais informações.
+- Para obter mais informações, consulte [os cabeçalhos Partner Center REST](headers.md).

 ### <a name="request-body"></a>Corpo do pedido